passwordless-lib/fido2-net-lib/README.md

-# fido2-net-lib
+# FIDO2 .net library (WebAuthn)
-A proof of Concept implementation library + demo for fido2 and WebAuthn using .NET (Work in progress)
+A working (maybe still proof of concept) implementation library + demo for fido2 and WebAuthn using .NET (Work in progress)

 To run the demo: Start Fido2Demo (SSL, expected url https://localhost:44329) and open https://localhost:44329/index.html in the browser.